rowanw112/20r-eu4-mod/README.md

         [] - Remove the ability to form Ruthenia
     [] - Persia
         [] - Restrict access to forming persia to specific tags, such as ajam.
+    [] - Lithuania
+        [] - release kiev, chernigov and zaporozhie as independents and release cores/claims by lithuania [] - release polotsk and smolensk but are guaranteed by lithuania